 05 of 15

-In the case of the species plant for barberry, we can unequivocally state that it is an invasive plant.
-Last I checked, the jury is still out on some of the cultivars.
+In the case of the species plant for barberry (Berberis thunbergii), there is no question that it is an invasive plant.
+The jury is still out on whether some of the cultivars have shaken that "invasive" label.
 This prickly bush with red berries is truly one of the tough customers of the landscaping world.
-Not only does it hold up well in dry conditions, but its thorns also render this deer-resistant shrub unpalatable to Bambi.
+Not only does it hold up well in dry conditions, but its thorns also keep this deer-resistant shrub from being eaten by Bambi.

 06 of 15

-Once established, Virginia sweetspire is a reasonably drought-tolerant shrub.
-Although this bush is named for the "spire" of white flowers it produces in spring, I grow it solely for its fall foliage color.
-As such, consider it as an alternative to burning bush, an invasive which I mention below.
+Once mature, Virginia sweetspire (Itea virginica) is a fairly drought-tolerant shrub.
+Although this bush is named for the "spire" of white flowers it bears in spring, many gardeners grow it solely for its fall foliage color.
+As such, consider it as an alternative to burning bush, an invasive plant mentioned below.

 07 of 15